-- (a) Trade Data Integrity; - (b) Establishment of a Trade Statistical Database; - (c) Management of the Common Revenue Pool; and - (d) Revenue Sharing Formula.

-vi.
-Trade Data Integrity
+- (a) Trade Data Integrity - (b) Establishment of a Trade Statistical Database - (c) Management of the Common Revenue Pool; and - (d) Revenue Sharing Formula; and vi.
+Trade Data Integrity vii.
+Trade Statistical Database

 The integrity of the key data, such a county's GDP and population size are important in the determination of Member States' customs share of the Common Revenue Pool.